 Once you determine that you are eligible for Medicare, you may wonder when it is time for you to sign up.
 For those who receive automatic enrollment, Medicare will enroll you in Medicare Part A, and sometimes Medicare Part B, depending on your eligibility.
 You will typically receive your Medicare card in the mail three months before your 65th birthday, or three months before your coverage begins.

-For those who do not qualify for automatic enrollment, Medicare offers a seven-month period around your 65th birthday when you can enroll in Medicare without penalty.
-This period starts three months before you turn 65 and ends three months after your 65th birthday.
+For those who do not qualify for automatic enrollment, Medicare offers an Initial Enrollment Period (IEP), which is the seven-month period around your 65th birthday when you can enroll in Medicare without penalty.
+This period starts three months before you turn 65, includes the month you turn 65, and ends three months after your 65thbirthday.
 It is very important that you enroll for Medicare during this time to avoid any penalties.

-Unlike Medicare Parts A and B, Medicare Part D has an additional period when you can sign up for a plan.
-This period is Annual Enrollment Period, which takes place every year from October 15 through December 7.
+Unlike Medicare Parts A and B, Medicare Part D has two additional periods when you can sign up for a plan.
+The first period is the Annual Enrollment Period (AEP), which takes place every year from October 15 through December 7.
 During this time, you can switch or drop your Part D plans.
+The second period is the Medicare Advantage Open Enrollment Period, which takes place from January 1 through March 31.
+During this time, you may only add or drop a Part D plan.